Research Projects

 Part-time Student Researcher

-ENS Rennes & Anticor (French Association to fight frauds), France
+ENS Rennes & Anticor (French anti-corruption association), France

 Supervisor: Julien Perez